humbertovaz/PCPWork2/README.md

-# Parallel and Distributed Computing - Parallel Computation Paradigms Work 1
+# PCP - Parallel Computational Paradigms
+Simulation of the heat diffuson in a metalic plate, the "heatplate" using matrix as a representation of this object In this project we approach the distributed memory pardigm using OpenMPI